DrKuebel/photoboothdiy/README.md

 To enable the camera module there is a little configuration to do: https://www.raspberrypi.org/documentation/usage/camera/

 2. Prepare Raspbian with all librairies you need
+(most of them are already installed with the raspbian image.)

 * Install Python (because program is made with Python), you will find how to do here: https://www.raspberrypi.org/documentation/linux/software/python.md